 - It provides procedures on how to determine, document and justify funding needs for pavement preservation and rehabilitation

 - It provides directions on how to prepare prioritized, needs-based budgets

 - Promotes the use of best practices and provides a benchmark for pavement preservation decision making

-- It will provide objective pavement preservation needs and long-term impact of budget decisions
+- It will provide objective pavement preservation needs and have a long-term impact on budget decisions

 Who Should Attend